oney/hook-is-all-you-need/README.md

 Hook Is All You Need (HIAYN) is a design pattern for React developers to manage complex state without needing to learn any third-party state management libraries.

 HIAYN offers a 0-API, 0-learning curve, 0-boilerplate solution that is performant, DevTools-powered (with time travel and logging), supports async flow, and provides compositional, immutable, multi-store state management.
-It is also test-friendly and TypeScript-safe.
+It is also test-friendly and 100% TypeScript.

 ## Why HIAYN?